 5 Ultimate HIIT Treadmill Workouts To Get Faster

 The vast majority of runners would probably agree that running outside along your favorite trail or route on a beautiful spring or fall day is the best way to enjoy your miles.
-With the sun shining on your face and a slight breeze to keep you from overheating, you can run as if you’re an unstoppable force to be reckoned with, enjoying each and every step of each and every mile.

-Although a treadmill can be a fantastic training tool for runners, and a safer and more appealing alternative in stormy weather or the dark, running on a treadmill is generally not as engaging or gratifying as running outside.
+Although a treadmill can be a fantastic training tool for runners and a safer and more appealing alternative in stormy weather or the dark, running on a treadmill is generally not as engaging or gratifying as running outside.

 People doing HIIT treadmill workouts.